-More precisely, Bloomberg MSCI Euro Corporate ESG Sustainability SRI Index (the "Index") applies the following filters:
+More precisely, Bloomberg MSCI Global Corporate ESG Sustainability SRI 1-5 Year Index (the "Index") applies the following filters:

-- 1. Securities composing the Index must have an MSCI ESG rating of BBB or higher to be eligible. - 2.
-Companies involved in business lines/activities: such as Alcohol, Tobacco, Gambling, Adult Entertainment, Genetically Modified organisms (GMO), Nuclear Power, Conventional and Controversial Weapons, Civilian Firearms, Thermal Coal or Fossil Fuels, as per the standard Bloomberg MSCI SRI screen, are excluded. - 3.
-Companies with a "Red" MSCI ESG Impact Monitor score, which measures an issuer's involvement in major ESG controversies and how well they adhere to international norms and principles are excluded.
+1. Securities composing the Index must have a MSCI ESG rating of BBB or higher to be eligible.

+2. Companies involved in business lines/activities: such as Alcohol, Tobacco, Gambling, Adult Entertainment, Genetically Modified organisms (GMO), Nuclear Power, Conventional and Controversial Weapons, Civilian Firearms, Thermal Coal or Fossil Fuels, as per the standard Bloomberg MSCI SRI screen, are excluded.

+3. Companies with a "Red" MSCI ESG Impact Monitor score, which measures an issuer's involvement in major ESG controversies and how well they adhere to international norms and principles are excluded.

-The remaining securities are weighted according to their total market capitalization, rescaled to maintain sector neutral allocation to its Parent Index.
-If after having applied the ESG filters, less than 20% of the total number of issuers in the eligible universe are excluded, then remaining issuers are ranked according to the following criteria:
+The remaining securities are weighted according to their total market capitalization.

+If, after having additionally applied the ESG selection criteria above, less than 20% of the total number of issuers in the eligible universe are excluded, then the eligible issuers are ranked in the order below, according to the following criteria:

-- MSCI ESG Rating score (higher Ticker ESG Rating score preferred to remain in the index) - MSCI ESG Controversies score (higher Ticker Controversies score preferred to remain in the index) Then based on this ranking, issuers will be excluded from the index, until the number of excluded issuers is higher than 20% of the eligible universe total number of issuers. - For more information on the business lines/activities and the screen, please refer to the Index methodology available on bloombergindices.com - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- MSCI ESG Rating score (higher Ticker ESG Rating score preferred to remain in the index)

+- MSCI ESG Controversies score (higher Ticker Controversies score preferred to remain in the index) Then based on this ranking, issuers will be excluded from the index, until the number of excluded issuers is higher than 20% of the eligible universe total number of issuers.
+If, more than one issuer has the same ESG Rating and Controversy score and is required to be removed to reach the 20% threshold, then all issuers with the same ESG Rating and Controversy score are removed.

+For more information on the business lines/activities and the screen, please refer to the Index methodology available on bloombergindices.com

+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?